kaifishr/MathLang/README.md

 - Analyze loss, accuracy, entropy, perplexity as a function of network parameters, activations, processed tokens, FLOPS, complexity / lenght of expressions:
 - How does the network perform if it has more time to "think"?
+    - Is it possible to "simulate" bigger
 - How do meta layers perform?

 ## TODOs

+- Add extra folder with projects
+    - calculator
+    - experiments ...
 - Compute correct max input and output length for padding.
 - Add check so that input / output sequence does not exceed length.
 - Adjust loss function to ignore padding at output.